open/close all folders

 - In the Harry Potter movies, Lucius Malfoy's snake walking stick (with his wand in it) was a suggestion by Jason Isaacs.

-- In the same series, several of Luna's accessories, most notably her radish earrings, were actually made by her actress Evanna Lynch of her own prerogative, and the directors liked them so much they let her include them.
+- In the same series, several of Luna's accessories, most notably her radish earrings, were actually made by her actress Evanna Lynch on her own initiative, and the directors liked them so much they let her include them.

 - In the film of Carrie the red baseball cap Norma wears was brought in by PJ Soles.
-She was initially only cast for two weeks but Brian De Palma liked her Throw It In of hitting Sissy Spacek with the caps during one scene, that her role was greatly expanded.
+She was initially only cast for two weeks, but Brian De Palma liked her Throw It In of hitting Sissy Spacek with the caps during one scene and her role was greatly expanded.

 - Mandy Moore cut her hair short for the film How To Deal because she felt it fit her character.
 Producers were not happy but they decided on a compromise - Moore would wear hair extensions for the first part of the film and then the character would get an Important Haircut.